kevinwlu/dsd/Nexys-4-DDR/Lab-1/READ.md

 ### 1. Create a new RTL project leddec in Vivado Quick Start

-* Create a new source file of file type VHDL and copy the code from leddec.vhd
+* Create a new source file of file type VHDL called leddec

-* Create a new constraint file of file type XDC and copy the code from leddec.xdc
+* Create a new constraint file of file type XDC called leddec

 * Choose Nexys 4 DDR board for the project

+* Click 'Finish'

 * Click design sources and copy the VHDL code from leddec.vhd